Press ESC to close

 One of the primary goals of mixing is to achieve homogeneity in the final product.
 Homogeneity refers to the uniform distribution of ingredients or particles throughout the mixture.
 Proper mixing techniques ensure that all components are evenly dispersed, resulting in consistent product quality and performance.
 Homogeneous mixtures have desirable characteristics such as enhanced stability, improved texture, and consistent flavors or colors.

-See also How To Get Into Mixing Music
+See also Where To Mix Music

 Particle Size Distribution